dpb1/dpb1.github.com/source/_posts/2013-09-24-bashing-your-head-in-dangers-of-local-and-status.markdown

 sometimes returns confusing results when you fail to remember that it's own builtin commands use this same system for reporting output and results.

-For instance, this bit of code is a very clean way to parse a syslog file for all executions of the CRON subsystem on Ubuntu.
+For instance, this bit of code is a clean (even if contrived) way to parse a syslog file for all executions of the CRON subsystem on Ubuntu.
 Quick and readable, runnable at the command line, and just makes sense:

 ``` bash
 output=`cat /var/log/syslog | grep CRON | wc -l`